MINSTERWORTH VILLAGE HALL

 In this survey, Fullbrook-Leggatt recorded the positions and a primary name for each plot.
 What was not listed at that time were the names, dates and relationships of others who were buried in the same plots.
 Since the initial survey, the churchyard has been extended to within a few yards of the River Severn's flood defence abutments,

-and a large number of new graves in that area of the churchyard have to be recorded.
-The processed results of this work will be listed in spreadsheet form using the zone designator letters used by Fulbrook-Leggatt in his original survey (A to F), with the churchyard extension area being a new zone G.
+and a large number of new graves in that area of the churchyard have had to be recorded.
+The processed results of this work are listed in spreadsheet form using the zone designator letters used by Fulbrook-Leggatt in his original survey (A to F), with the churchyard extension area being a new zone G.

 The volunteer researchers have extensively surveyed the remains of gravestones and memorial stones to establish the history of each plot.